FZIRBEL/ParkingPalUTA/README.md

-Created an iOS application that would ideally monitor, in real time, individual parking spot occupancy using Parklio cameras.
+Created an iOS application that would monitor and display, in real time, individual parking spot occupancy using cameras.
 Developed for INSY 4325-003.